 Cornet to face American Kenin in Hobart International semi

-HOBART, Australia (AP) — Former Hobart International champion Alize Cornet is one step closer to another title in the Tasmanian state capital with a 6-1, 6-4 win over Belgian qualifier Greet Minnen to reach the semifinals.
+HOBART, Australia (AP) — Former Hobart International champion Alize Cornet moved a step closer to another title in Tasmania with a 6-1, 6-4 win over Belgian qualifier Greet Minnen in the quarterfinals Thursday.

-She’ll meet Sofia Kenin for a place in the final, with the 20-year-old American continuing her impressive run by beating veteran Kirsten Flipkins 7-5, 7-5.

-Cornet served for the match at 5-2 in the second set but was broken as Minnen struck some clean winners.
+Cornet served for the match at 5-2 in the second set but was broken as Minnen hit some clean winners.

 “To finally close it out at 5-4, I was pretty tight, so I’m happy I could finish the match,” Cornet said.
 “To be in the semifinal is a great start to the year.”

+Cornet will next play Sofia Kenin for a place in the final.
+The 20-year-old American beat veteran Kirsten Flipkins 7-5, 7-5.

-In Thursday night’s semifinals, Belinda Bencic played 18-year-old Dayana Yastremska and Anna Karolina Schmiedlova took on Irina-Camelia Begu.
+In other quarterfinal matches, Belinda Bencic beat Dayana Yastremska 7-6 (2) 6-3 and Anna Karolina Schmiedlova defeated Irina-Camelia Begu 7-5, 7-5.